Rick Wiebe was born in Saskatchewan, but spent all his childhood and youth

 and two adult children.

 Rick's first projects were toys such as canoes, boats, peashooters and the like.
 Later, wooden chains and totem like dolls were produced.
 Still later decorative sculptures, waterfowl decoys and realistic wildlife carvings were successfully attempted.
 More recently, he has continued to produce waterfowl decoys and wildlife, but has also been at work on rocking and carousel horses as well as cowboy caricatures, which reflect his love of the outdoors and the western lifestyle.
 In the last few years he has also been developing a very unique style of carving fan-feathered birds out of one piece of wood.
-Lately he has been getting involved with chainsaw carving and large log carvings.
+He has also done some chainsaw carving and large log carvings.

 Rick has been carving for sale since 1984.
 His carvings are in private collections in Canada, USA, Japan, Europe, Australia and at least four countries of South America.